Companion plugin — overload and restore

 Summary — overload with companions

-def stop(self): self._end_action() # or override to add post-processing
+def stop(self): self.proxy.end_action() # override if you need post-processing

 def install(self):